MyPoints Review 2023: Is It Legit or a Waste of Time?

 - Complete a Survey

 I recommend paying attention to the value of your points, though.
 It’s great that there are so many options, but the return on your points isn’t fixed.
-For example, the $25 PayPal credit costs 3,970 points, but the $25 Burger King gift card only costs 3,520 points.
-Obviously, you get more for your points with Burger King.
+For example, in the past, a $25 PayPal credit cost 3,970 points, but the $25 Burger King gift card only cost 3,520 points.
+Obviously, you got more for your points with Burger King. (*Please note that the redemption value of MyPoints is subject to change.)

 Advantages of MyPoints